lmartinf1091/W-D-Skill-Challenge/Read ME.md

 			(1 + adjustment) applies the result proportionally to the ROI.

 d.
+Leverage applied:

-Leverage applied:'Property Dataset Sample Enriched Export'[Net Mortgage Interest Rate] *'Property Dataset Sample Enriched Export'[Complete Cut-off date ltv]
+ 	'Property Dataset Sample Enriched Export'[Net Mortgage Interest Rate] *'Property Dataset Sample Enriched Export'[Complete Cut-off date ltv]

 This will apply the leverage costs substract at the end of the formula by calculating the product of the ltv and the Net mortgage interest rate.

-This way we can 	have a realistic view of a leveraged ROI
+This way we can have a realistic view of a leveraged ROI.

 This will ultimately point properties with strong income, high occupancy, competitive rent, good affordability, and discounting leverage costs to rise to the top.
 This analysis gives a fair view to stakeholders as to a leveraged perspective of the properties.